CyberDefender369/Bubble-Solution/README.md

 *	Boolean expressions to filter and select specific data points.
 *	Conditional statements (if statements) to handle different scenarios.

-By skillfully combining these elements, we will create a professional-grade program that analyzes bubble solution data efficiently and provides valuable insights for our fictional company.
+By skillfully combining these elements, this program can analyze bubble solution data efficiently and provides valuable insights for our fictional company.

 # Language and Utilities Used